 The answer is that I do not know, but if information is on a Twitter account, it is publicly available anyway.
 It is the information that was not publicly available that was hacked, and I deplore that hack.
 That is what is now being used by Russian-inspired sources to create the sort of encounters we are witnessing here today.

-This is the first time I have come across an accusation from a Labour party spokesperson that retweeting a New Statesman article was smears against Labour.
+This is the first time I have come across an accusation from a Labour party spokesperson that retweeting a New Statesman article was a smear against Labour.
 Despite the fact that the Government’s financial support has nothing to do with the institute’s UK activities, will my right hon.
 Friend reassure Members that if any evidence is found that the institute is involved in efforts to discredit the Labour party, he would unequivocally condemn such behaviour?

 Yes.
-If our funding were being used for that, then yes, I would condemn it, and the contact would be withdrawn.
+If our funding were being used for that, then yes, I would condemn it, and the contract would be withdrawn.
 [Interruption.]
 I hear again from a Labour Front Bencher an accusation, which I have categorically denied today, that Foreign Office funding is paying for UK Twitter activity and the management of the institute’s account.
 I say to the hon.
 Member for Middlesbrough (Andy McDonald), who has been shouting at me from the Front Bench, that he should withdraw that accusation, because I have spoken in honesty to the House, and he should recognise that.

 Russia has been pushing the boundaries with its international interference and disruption, and we have seen incidents such as Salisbury and what is happening in Ukraine.
 Our defences against cyber-attack will be depleted if we leave the European Union, so will the Minister tell the House what plans have been drawn up to increase the skills and resources required to counter future cyber-attacks?